Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 • Use Artificial Tears: If you need relief from dry eyes, consider using preservative-free artificial tears that are safe for use during fasting.
 Look for brands that do not contain any forbidden ingredients.

-See also Understanding Cyclosporine Eye Drops - Uses, Benefits, Side Effects, and More
+See also Complete Guide to Careprost Plus Eye Drops - Benefits, Usage, Side Effects, and Reviews

 It is essential to consult with a healthcare professional or an eye specialist if you have any concerns about your eye health during fasting.
 They can provide guidance on managing eye conditions while adhering to religious practices.